-- 1. It is an untimed test taken on computers in the Testing Center. - 2.
-The scenarios to which the student will listen and the scholarly articles which the student will read are discipline-specific.
-That is, the student may be administered an exam which corresponds to the academic major or program of study in which he/she is enrolled.
-The student will provide written responses to the prompts/questions. - 3.
-Use of dictionary and spell check is permitted.

-- 4. The student must score at least 70% or above; the grade will be a Pass/Fail grade. - 5.
-The test is administered by the Office of Testing. - 6.
-There will be three versions of the test.
+- 1) It is an untimed test taken on computers in the Testing Center. - 2) The scenarios to which the student will listen and the articles which the student will read are discipline specific.
+The student will provide written responses to the prompts/questions. - 3) Use of dictionary and spell check is permitted. - 4) The student must score at least 70% or above; the grade will be a Pass/Fail grade. - 5) The test is administered by the Office of Testing. - 6) There are three randomly accessed versions of the test.